 This is a natural extension of CAHME’s expertise and experience, and we are thrilled to be part of the effort.
 As individual graduate programs have developed their own HQS programs, there has been a lack of consistency and agreement on what should be included in curricula, student experiences, or the competencies that should be mastered.
 I commend the programs for voluntarily coming together to work through these issues that will, ultimately, help to drive improvement in graduate HQS education.

-Adrianne Cancillieri is the Accreditation Coordinator for the Commission on Accreditation of Healthcare Management Education, known as CAHME.
+Adrianne Cancillieri is the Executive Assistant to the President / CEO.
 In this role she is responsible for all administrative support.

 Prior to joining CAHME, Adrianne held a role as a Human Resource Benefit Coordinator at one of New Jersey’s largest not-for-profit healthcare companies.
 Adrianne’s main responsibilities were to handle employee benefits for over 16,000 employees and coordinate the application process for FORTUNE® 100 each year.
 She assisted in getting the company recognized on the FORTUNE® 100 list for over 9 years.

 In addition, she was responsible for maintaining the company’s benefit program and contracting with physicians to join the company’s self-insured benefit plan.

 Adrianne received her Bachelor of Science degree in Psychology from Lebanon Valley College.